madajaju/EmbracingDigitalTransformation/docs/episodes/2022/EDT-116/episode.md

     - Dr. Anna Scott
     - Steve Orrin
 img: thumbnail.png
+summary: In this episode, Darren talks about the convergence of OT and IT cybersecurity with Security expert Steve Orrin and Industrial OT expert Dr. Anna Scott.
 ---
-In this episode, Darren talks about the convergence of OT and IT cybersecurity with Security expert Steve Orrin and Industrial OT expert Dr. Anna Scott.

 {% include soundcloud.html id="edt116" title="#116 An Argument for a Holistic Approach to Critical Infastructure" %}